hdu-hh/Covid19_CQSI_Plan/README.md

 - people with proven immunity are the most valuable resource in this pandemic

-## Current Status
+## Current Status of the Pandemic

 - there is no vaccination yet
+- there is no test for infection that works immediately after the infection
-- there is no reliable test on antibodies yet
+- there is no reliable test for antibodies yet
 - the risk factors of the infection are known
-- most infected don't know of their infection at least for some days
+- most infected don't know of their infection for at least some days
-- un-quarantined infections drive this epidemic
+- un-quarantined infections drive this pandemic
 - the test coverage of infection candidates is currently way below 100%
 - these candidates are often sent into home-quarantine

 ## No Reliable Self-Immunization Test Available Yet

-The only way to prove self-immunization is currently when all of these points are true.
+The only way to prove self-immunization is currently when all of these points are true:

 * infected contact and typical symptoms
 * positive test for Covid-19 infection